AngelZC790347/AngelZC790347.github.io/src/content/experiencia/TecnovedadeEirl.md

 ---
 ### Tecnovedades Web (`Marzo 2024 - Agosto 2024`)

-* Desarrollo Web con Wordpress y PHP
+* Build Website with Wordpress and PHP
-* Desarrollo de plugins para Wordpress
+* Develop of plugins for Wordpress